-One of the biggest revelations discovered during the destruction of the Monster Association was that the multi-handed eyeball monster Gyoro Gyoro was actually a remotely controlled meat puppet for the human woman Psykos (or Psykos transformed into a monster; the manga isn’t clear on this point yet).
+One of the biggest revelations discovered during the destruction of the Monster Association was that the multi-handed eyeball monster Gyoro Gyoro was actually a remotely controlled meat puppet for the human woman Psykos (or Psykos transformed into a monster; the manga isn’t clear on this point yet although recent chapters show a human-like body being forcibly yanked out from Gyoro Gyoro’s form).
 Psykos is also an ESPer and was friends with Blizzard aka Fubuki when they were both in high school.

 Responsible for horrible experiments and turning the human Orochi into a powerful monster, Psykos was the brains behind the monster uprising.
 So when the Monster Association is taken down Psykos is imprisoned along with the other monsters in City A.

 In the secret prison, Fubuki interrogates Psykos, demanding to know why her former friend built the Monster Association.
 In the past, Psykos had a horrible vision of the future that drove her mad and Fubuki now wants to know what visions Psykos sees now with her Third Eye ability.
 Saitama is present and also wants to know why Psykos attacked his hometown Z-City.